RohanAlexander/doss_toolkit_book/docs/068-he_was_a_d8er_boi-more_on_strings.md

 ## Introduction

 In this lesson, we will be covering some additional functions that will help us work with text data.
-If you have not already done so, please feel free to look through the previous lesson "Strings with paste and glue and stringr" for more functions and examples of working with strings that might help your understanding of this lesson's content.
+If you have not already done so, please feel free to look through the previous lesson "58: paste, paste0, glue and stringr" for more functions and examples of working with strings that might help your understanding of this lesson's content.

 In this lesson, you will learn how to: